levbrie/telepath-mean-scaffold/README.md

 ### We also need to figure out how auth will be handled for sockets with socket.io or WebSockets and the token-based approach seems to be the one used by Firebase.
 [An article specific to socket.io token-based auth from the same author as above](https://auth0.com/blog/2014/01/15/auth-with-socket-io/).
 Socket.io has a global authorization callback and there is an npm package integrating jwt (JSON Web Tokens) with it: [socketio-jwt](https://github.com/auth0/socketio-jwt)

+## GRUNT

+### grunt-express-server and custom wait task

+In order to ensure that the express server has time to reload on grunt watches where files change, a custom grunt wait task is registered with a set timeout so that the server has time to reload (without this, it fails to livereload in the browser).

 ### Implemented

 ### Roadmap